-Form taken up by plant: Mg ++ Mobility in Soil: yes/no Mobility in Plant: yes as Mg ++ or Mg Citrate Deficiency Symptoms: Interveinal chlorosis, necrosis, general withered appearance, leaves are stiff and brittle and intercostal veins are twisted.
-Deficiencies: pH 5.0 is best for Mg availability.
+Mg++ yes/no yes as Mg ++ or Mg Citrate Interveinal chlorosis, necrosis, general withered appearance, leaves are stiff and brittle and intercostal veins are twisted. pH 5.0 is best for Mg availability.
 A higher or lower pH depresses Mg uptake.
 High K and Ca levels also interfere with uptake.
-Where deficiencies occur: Highly leached humus acid soils or on sandy soils which have been limed heavily (due to Ca 2+ competition). sometimes on soils high in K; Mg deficiencies are indicated by soil test index values less than 100 lbs/A. Toxicity Symptoms: Toxicities: none Grass Tetany when K/(Ca+Mg)> 2.2 Role of Mg in Plant Growth: Responsible for electron transfer in photosynthesis; Central element of chlorophyll molecule (6-25% of total plant Mg); Required for starch degradation in the chloroplast; Involved in regulating cellular pH; Required for protein synthesis; Required to form RNA in the nucleus; Mg-pectate in the middle lamella Role of Nutrient in Microbial Growth: Important for phosphorus metabolism; Helps to regulate the colloidal condition of the cytoplasm.
-Concentration in plants: 0.15% - 0.35% (1500-3500 ppm) Effect of pH on Availability: Highest Mg availability at pH 5.0.
-Precipitated forms at low pH: Precipitated forms at high pH: MgCl 2 , MgSO 4 , Mg(NO 3) 2 MgO, MgCO 3 , Mg(OH) 2 , MgCa(CO 3) 2 Interactions with other nutrients: Uptake of K + , NH 4 + , Ca 2+ , Mn 2+ by plant limits Mg 2+ uptake; H + (low pH) can limit
+Highly leached humus acid soils or on sandy soils which have been limed heavily (due to Ca 2+ competition). sometimes on soils high in K; Mg deficiencies are indicated by soil test index values less than 100 lbs/A. none Grass Tetany when K/(Ca+Mg)> 2.2 Responsible for electron transfer in photosynthesis; Central element of chlorophyll molecule (6-25% of total plant Mg); Required for starch degradation in the chloroplast; Involved in regulating cellular pH; Required for protein synthesis; Required to form RNA in the nucleus; Mg-pectate in the middle lamella Important for phosphorus metabolism; Helps to regulate the colloidal condition of the cytoplasm.
+0.15% - 0.35% (1500-3500 ppm) Highest Mg availability at pH 5.0.
+MgCl 2 , MgSO 4 , Mg(NO 3 ) 2 MgO, MgCO 3 , Mg(OH) 2 , MgCa(CO 3 ) 2 Uptake of K + , NH 4 + , Ca $^{2+}$ , Mn 2+ by plant limits Mg 2+ uptake; H + (low pH) can limit